Skip to Content

 This desk can work as a changing table (just keep it clean & sanitary, please!)

 Still have a little one in diapers?
-Set up a makeshift changing table you can use for the duration of your stay so you aren’t running all over the hotel room looking for the right supplies every time you need to change.
-I use a bath towel folded on an open part of a desk or table and set up extra diapers and wipes nearby so I have everything ready to go.
+Set up a makeshift changing table you can use for the duration of your stay so you aren’t running all over the hotel room looking for the right supplies every time you need to change your child.

 6. Got milk?
 Keep it cold.
 (Or don’t!)

 Or simply opt for my fail-proof milk travel hack: shelf-stable individual cartons.
 I swear by these things!
-Horizon makes 1% milk boxes you can usually find in most grocery stores, but you can even order a whole milk variety from Organic Valley online for younger toddlers who really have a whole milk preference.
+Horizon makes 1% milk boxes you can usually find in most grocery stores, but you can even order a whole milk variety online for younger toddlers who really have a whole milk preference.

 7. Close those curtain gaps.

 Why do hotel curtains always seem to have a huge gap in them, letting sunlight beam through when you are trying to recover from jet lag and keep your little one asleep?
 Close them!
-Use a chip clip, binder clip, or even a closet skirt hanger to keep those drapes closed.
-I sometimes even pile pillows along the floor for an even closer fit.

 8. Block the noise.